rstit/rst-developer-guide/source/code-review.rst

 -----------------
 - Don't take it personally.
 It’s a review of the code, not you.
 - Try to understand the reviewer's perspective
-- Try to respond to every comment - this means that every comment from a reviewer should result in a response or a code change.
+- You should respond to almost every comment - this means that every comment from a reviewer should result in a response or a code change.
+- Can merge if you have at least two accepts and all comments and discussions are exhausted.

 When you review someone’s code
 -----------------